tommck/alexa-picobrew/README.md

     "...when's the last time I brewed"
     "...when did I brew last"

+    Alexa: "You have never brewed on this machine"
+    Alexa: "Didn't you know?
+Your machine is currently brewing 'Hop Bomb 5000'.
+The current step is 'Dough In'"
-    Alexa: "The last time you brewed was Last Wednesday at 4:36pm"
+    Alexa: "The last time you brewed was Last Wednesday at 4:36pm.
+It was called 'Nasty Boh'"
-    Alexa: "The last time you brewed was December 25th, 2016 at 11:07am"
+    Alexa: "The last time you brewed was December 25th, 2016 at 11:07am.
+It was called 'Meister Chow'"

 ## Did I Rinse?
     "...if I rinsed after my last brew"